rahulsingh63/data-cleaning-assignment/Assignment4/Readme.md

 **Blob Storage** — stores unstructured files like CSVs on the cloud.
 Containers are like folders inside it.

-**Azure Data Factory** — cloud ETL tool that lets you build data pipelines visually without writing code
+**Azure Data Factory** — cloud ETL tool that lets you build data pipelines visually

-**Linked Service** — how ADF connects to a data source.
-Works like a connection string.
+**Linked Service** — how ADF connects to a data source, works like a connection string

-**Dataset** — tells ADF what file to read or write: which container, which file, what format
+**Dataset** — tells ADF what file to read or write: which container, file name, format

 **Get Metadata** — ADF activity that fetches info about a file (name, size, exists) before doing anything with it

-**Copy Data** — ADF activity that actually moves data from source to destination
+**Copy Data** — ADF activity that moves data from source to destination

-**If Condition** — adds logic to pipeline: run Copy only if file is valid
+**If Condition** — adds conditional logic to pipeline: run Copy only if file is valid

 **Managed Identity** — secure way for ADF to access Storage without storing any passwords

 **IAM / RBAC** — controls who can do what in Azure.
-Reader = view only, Contributor = full access, Storage Blob Data Contributor = blob-specific access
+ADF needs Storage Blob Data Contributor role to access blob data

-**Monitor tab** — where you check if your pipeline ran successfully and how long each activity took
+**Monitor tab** — where you check if pipeline ran successfully and how long each activity took

 ---

+## What I Would Do Differently

+If I were to redo this, I would assign the IAM roles (Storage Blob Data Contributor to ADF's Managed Identity) **before** running the pipeline for the first time.
+The Copy Data activity failed most likely because ADF did not have write permission on the `output-data` container at that point.

+---

+*Celebal Technologies Internship 2025*